The Complete Lasso Tradeoff Diagram

-Next, we need to find some specific priors to approach the upper and lower boundary when $\sigma$ varies.
-However, a single prior isn't enough to attain the boundary.
-Instead, we show in the following lemma that there exists a sequence of priors, such that when $\sigma = 0$, the Lasso tradeoff curves approximate the lower boundary $q^\star$ in \eqref{eq:q_lower}.
+Next, we need to find some priors to approach the upper and lower boundary when $\sigma$ varies.
+We first show in the following lemma that there exists such a sequence of priors, so that when $\sigma = 0$, the Lasso tradeoff curves approximate the lower boundary $q^\star$ in \eqref{eq:q_lower}.

-\begin{lemma}[Lemma 4.8 in \cite{wang2020price}] Suppose $\sigma = 0$, then there exists a sequence of priors $\Pi^{(m)}$, such that as $m\to\infty$, $q^{\Pi^{(m)}}$ converges uniformly to $q^\star$. \end{lemma}
+\begin{lemma}[Lemma 4.4 in \cite{wang2020price}] Suppose $\sigma = 0$, then there exists a sequence of priors $\Pi^{(m)}$, such that as $m\to\infty$, $q^{\Pi^{(m)}}$ converges uniformly to $q^\star$. \end{lemma}

 This lemma finds a sequence of priors that achieves the lower boundary when $\sigma = 0$.
 We now need to show when $\sigma \to \infty$, the tradeoff curves of the same sequence of priors approach the upper boundary $\fdp = 1-\epsilon$.
-This claim is intuitively correct: in the presence of infinite noises, the $\fdp$ should be $1-\epsilon$ for any prior, since the signal to noise ratio is infinitely small, and any discovery of the Lasso is equivalent to the discovery of a random guess.
-Formally, we have the following lemma. \begin{lemma} For any prior $\Pi$, when the noise level $\sigma = \infty$, $\fdp \equiv 1-\epsilon$. \end{lemma}
+This is intuitive: in the presence of infinite noises, $\fdp$ should be $1-\epsilon$ for any prior, since the signal to noise ratio is infinitely small, and any discovery of the Lasso is equivalent to the discovery of a random guess.
+Formally, we have the following lemma. \begin{lemma} For any prior $\Pi$, when the noise level is $\sigma = \infty$, $\fdp \equiv 1-\epsilon$. \end{lemma}